ARTICLE I. NAME AND PURPOSE

 The property and business of GWLA is controlled and managed by a Board of Directors.

 a.
 Membership.
-The voting membership includes the three elected officers, three elected directors-at-large, Chair of the Planning and Organization Committee (ex-officio, voting), and Chair of the Finance Committee (ex-officio, voting).
-The Executive Director serves ex officio.
+The voting membership includes the three elected officers, and a number of elected directors-at-large.
+The Executive Director serves ex officio, non-voting.
 Other members may be appointed to serve ex officio.

 b.
 Chair.
 The elected GWLA Chair serves as the Chair of the Board of Directors.

 d.
 Executive Director.
-Serves as the Secretary and works with the Chair and Vice Chair in scheduling and planning meetings of the Board of Directors and GWLA membership meetings.
+Works with the Chair and Vice Chair in scheduling and planning meetings of the Board of Directors and GWLA membership meetings.

 4. Board of Directors Meetings